kilofox/kohana/system/guide/kohana/autoloading.md

 ### Example: Zend

 You can easily gain access to other libraries if they include an autoloader.
-For example, here is how to enable Zend's autoloader so you can use Zend libraries in your Kohana application.
+For example, here is how to enable Zend's autoloader, so you can use Zend libraries in your Kohana application.

 #### Download and install the Zend Framework files